EricKMY/posd2020f_TA/README.md

 ## **Requirement**
 1. Add `type()` and `createIterator()` in `Shape`.
-   this assigment you will practice to declare the `Shape` class in `shape.h` and implemtation in `shape.cpp`,
+   For this assigment you will practice to declare the `Shape` class in `shape.h` and implemtation in `shape.cpp`,
    and your `Shape` interface will be same as following.
 ```
 class Shape {